logchange/logchange/README.md

 ---------------
-logchangeAdd - Creates new YML file with logchange structure in <unreleasedVersionDir> directory logchangeExample - Creates new YML file with pre-filled properties in <unreleasedVersionDir> directory logchangeAggregate - Aggregates projects changelogs to create one.
+logchangeAdd - Creates new YML file with logchange structure in <unreleasedVersionDir> directory logchangeExample - Creates new YML file with pre-filled properties in <unreleasedVersionDir> directory logchangeArchive - Archives the list of released versions up to (and including) the specified version by transferring their summaries to archive.md file, merging all existing archives, and deleting the corresponding version directories. logchangeAggregate - Aggregates projects changelogs to create one.
 Useful when we have many projects that make up one product. logchangeGenerate - Generates changelog file (<outputFile>) based on .yml entries and archives (does not moves any files) logchangeInit - Initialize directory (project) with basic logchange configuration and directory structure